The great famine in Ireland

 In 1541, Henry VIII, the king of England, directly claimed the throne of Ireland.
 From then on, the land of Ireland was gradually taken over by English and Scottish settlers who obeyed the orders of the English kings.The Irish peasants often tried to rebel against their English landowners but they couldn't shake the yoke of their invaders.

-English Parliament voted the Union Act which made
+when the English Parliament voted the Union Act

 The situation was made worse by the fact that the Irish were mostly Catholics, whereas the English were Protestants.